Conanza/chess/README.md

 Be sure to `gem install colorize` to install the colorize gem.

-To play a new game, run `ruby game.rb` at the command line.
+To play a new game, run `ruby game.rb` at the command line from the root directory.

 Use the arrow keys and press `ENTER` to select pieces to move.